With the combination of a small number of people + software + servers and robots

 2025.02.04

-After the first day of spring, when it is about to snow heavily, interns begin to graduate, as in previous years.
+After the first day of spring, when it is about to snow heavily, interns begin to graduate, as usual.

 The earliest students receive job offers in January, and all graduate around July at the latest.